-This peer to peer collegiate networking system enables the identification of available and required resources and matches them on the basis of skill, experience, location and timeframe.
-It has a mapping application built in for geographical search function.
+This peer to peer collegiate networking system enables the identification of available and required short-term secondments, matching employees and projects on the basis of skill, experience, location and timeframe.
+It has a mapping application built in for geographical search functionality.

 The RSS is primarily intended to enable practices to maintain quality valued staff during downturns and enable staff to expand their networks and gain different work experience while still maintaining and accruing entitlements such as annual leave, personal and long service leave.
+This is achieved through short-term, project focused secondments.
 The aim is to provide greater certainty in employment for many members of the profession.

 What are the benefits?

-Given the recent Federal Court decision with respect to entitlements to casual staff, the RSS should give a greater level of confidence in employing staff in the knowledge that there is an option other than termination if work volumes reduce.
+The RSS should also give a greater level of confidence in employing staff in the knowledge that there is an option other than termination if work volumes reduce.

 How do I access the RSS?